pantheon-systems/documentation/source/content/guides/autopilot/01-introduction.md

 ### What versions of Drush are supported by Autopilot?

 Currently, Autopilot only supports Drush 8.
-See [drush versions](/drush-versions) for information on setting your Drush version.
+Refer to the documentation on [Drush versions](/drush-versions) for more information.

 ### Does Autopilot support Terminus actions?